Since 2000 I have assisted businesses, nonprofit organizations,

 Journal of College Student Retention.

-In addition to freelance consulting, I spent four years as a Statistician/Researcher at the Harvard Graduate School of Education, and I worked for five years as a Senior Research Associate at Maguire Associates, Inc., supporting universities' enrollment and outreach efforts.
-Currently I serve as Senior Research Analyst at ReInforced Care, Inc., helping hospitals to understand patients' experiences post-discharge and to achieve better health outcomes.
+In addition to freelance consulting, I spent four years as a Statistician/Researcher at the Harvard Graduate School of Education and five years as Senior Research Associate at Maguire Associates, Inc., supporting universities' enrollment and outreach efforts.
+Since 2012 I have been Senior Research Analyst at ReInforced Care, Inc., helping hospitals to understand patients' experiences post-discharge and to achieve better health outcomes.
 I am an expert user of IBM SPSS software and proficient in

 You can contact me at Roland@IntegrativeStatistics.com.

 I reply to most inquiries within 24 hours.
 My rates are competitive and negotiable.